Julie Beckman: Kaseman Beckman Advanced Strategies

 In 2002, Beckman and Kaseman formed the firm Kaseman Beckman Advanced Strategies (KBAS) to compete for the Pentagon Memorial contract.
 The Pentagon selected their proposal from among more than 1,000 entries from around the world, awarded them the contract in 2003.
 In 2012, the American Institute of Architects awarded KBAS a National Medal of Service (a gold medallion) at their Architects of Healing ceremony, which honored architects involved in 9/11 memorials and rebuilding efforts.

 Beckman and Kaseman's firm has also several other notable awards.
 In 2011, the American Council of Engineering Companies awarded KBAS their National Honor Award.
 That year, the Illuminating Engineering Society of North America awarded the firm a Philament Award, and McGraw-Hill Construction selected them for Project of the Year in park/side/landscaping.
 The Design-Build Institute of America also awarded KBAS their Design-Build Excellence Award.
 In 2006, the Architectural League of New York named KBAS as a winner of the Young Architects competition for projects in the theme Instability.

 Academia

 Beckman taught in the Departments of Architecture and Landscape Architecture in the School of Design at the University of Pennsylvania in Philadelphia, Pennsylvania from 2005 to 2013.
 She also served as associate chair and director of student services for the Department of Architecture.

-In 2014, Beckman joined the faculty of the College of Architecture and Design at the University of Tennessee's (UT) main campus in Knoxville.
+In 2014, Beckman joined the faculty of the College of Architecture and Design at the University of Tennessee's main campus in Knoxville.
 She serves as their director of student services.
 Speaking about her architectural research and design activities, Beckman presented an invited lecture in the Church Memorial Lecture Series at UT on January 13, 2014.